 The fabric is approximately 22% silk, 78% viscose.
 Crêpe silk is about 40% silk, 60% viscose

 All the fabric is hand dyed in Totnes.
-We like to accommodate customers colour-choices, and can make matching items such as bias velvet skirts, corsages, clutch-purses and headbands or fascinators (for weddings or special occasions).
+We like to accommodate customers colour preferences and suggestions for special occasions such as weddings.

 Dry clean, steam.
 Open scarves may be steam-ironed on reverse.